Financial Aid Links

 Workforce Investment Act

-Students should contact the Work One Northeast Scholarship Coordinator at 260-745-3555 for more information about funding available through the Workforce Investment Act.
+Contact the Work One Northeast Scholarship Coordinator at 260-745-3555 for more information about funding that may be available through the Workforce Investment Act.

 Learn More Indiana